fg-research/website/docs/_sources/blog/general/posts/commodity-forecasting-forgan.rst.txt

     <p class="blog-post-image-caption">Bloomberg Commodity Index from 2022-07-28 to 2024-07-26.</p>

 We set aside the last 30 days for testing, and use all the previous data for training.
+We set the number of hidden units of the LSTM layer equal to 256 for the generator and to 64 for the discriminator.
+We use a context window of 5 days, meaning that we use the last 5 prices as input to forecast the next day's price.
+The length of the noise vector is set equal to 10.

 .. code:: python